 This is the exact task and situation where a VA shines.

-All you have to do is to write out the questions you want to ask your readers, and have your VA create the forms, send it out to your audience, manage their responses, and give you the required feedback.
+All you have to do is to write out the questions you want to ask your readers, and have your VA create the forms, send them out to your audience, manage their responses, and give you the required feedback.

 What is better than having your VA supply you with the pain points of your audience before you start creating a new course for them?